Creative Inspirations

 Can you share some advice for aspiring poets and writers?

-Thank you for taking time to do this interview, Uchechukwu.
-I appreciate your continued support of Creative Inspirations and its ministries!
-Please have closing remarks.
+Thank you for taking time to do this interview, Marjorie.
+I appreciate your continued

 For past "Spotlight" interviews, please contact MJ at the email below.